Azure/azure-powershell/src/Ssh/Ssh/help/Export-AzSshConfig.md

 ```

 ## DESCRIPTION
-Exports SSH configuration file which can then be used by clients that support OpenSSH config and certificates to connect to Azure Resources.
-Other software (git/rsync/etc) that support setting an SSH command can be set to use the config file by setting the command to 'ssh -F /path/to/config' e.g. rsync -e 'ssh -F /path/to/config'.
+The exported SSH configuration file can be used to connect to Azure Resources by client applications that support OpenSSH config and certificates.
+Applications such as git and rsync can use configuration file by setting the command to 'ssh -F /path/to/config'.
+For example:
+rsync -e 'ssh -F /path/to/config'.
 Users can create ssh config files that use AAD issued certificates or local user credentials.

 ## EXAMPLES